Joint Electromagnetic and Gravitational Wave Inference of Binary Neutron Star Merger GW170817 Using Forward-Modeling Ejecta Predictions: Conclusion

 Our results suggest that there are currently no broadly applicable prescriptions which accurately map binary parameters to ejecta predictions or correctly assume the ejected fraction of an arbitrary post-merger accretion disk.
+A large portion of the mapping incompatibility boils down to the difficulty in prescribing the ejecta from numerical relativity simulations to the standard assumption of two distinct, angle-separated kilonova ejecta components.
 The lack of such prescriptions strongly motivates future studies which examine the connection between numerical relativity simulations of neutron star mergers and their ejecta predictions.
 While future multimessenger observations of neutron star mergers will shed more light on the broader population of mergers, in the meantime, our conclusions suggest that significantly more additional numerical relativity studies are necessary to understand the connection between binary and ejecta parameters.
 Additionally, for kilonova models to be confidently used in multimessenger analyses such as the proof of concept presented in this manuscript, more work is required to improve the fidelity of the radiative transfer simulations used to model these events.
 Likewise, in understanding these connections, we encourage future studies to carefully consider the contexts within which each of the ejecta forward models is applicable and assume appropriate levels of uncertainty in their analyses.